Why Learning to Read Fluently is Crucial

 A large majority of these kids don’t have the skills or the confidence that it takes to get through a book, much less understand what they have read.
 This is frustration at its worst.
 They would rather give up, than plow through their reading difficulties and try.

 (I wrote a post a while back about a terrific and easy reading program that will help your kids comprehend what they are reading.
 I know this program works because my niece used it for a year, and we saw huge leaps of improvement in her reading fluency.
 Today, she is in middle school, and reads like crazy!
-I sincerely hope you’ll check out my post.)
+I sincerely hope you’ll check it out!

 There’s Always Hope For These Kids